John Tonkin: Premier (1971–1974)

 The 1971 election was held on 20 February.
 The Labor Party defeated the Brand government by one seat after twelve years in opposition.
 The Labor Party won three seats from the Coalition: Merredin-Yilgarn, Mirrabooka, and Toodyay; giving the party 26 seats out of 51 in the Legislative Assembly.
 In the Parliament's upper house, the Legislative Council, Labor had no net change in seats, with the party losing the North Province and gaining the Lower North Province.
 This left the Labor Party with just ten out of the thirty seats in the Legislative Council.

 Governor Sir Douglas Kendrew swore Tonkin and his ministry in on 3 March 1971.
 The twelve-man ministry was chosen by the Labor caucus and Tonkin had the responsibility of allocating the specific ministerial positions.
 Tonkin himself was sworn in as the premier, minister for education, minister for environmental protection, and minister for cultural affairs, a new position.
 Notably, Tonkin did not choose to make himself treasurer, bucking the trend set by most previous premiers.
 Only two members of the ministry had previous ministerial experience: Tonkin and Deputy Premier Graham.
 As of 2021, Tonkin, who was 69 when he was sworn in, is the oldest person to have become premier of Western Australia and was the first Labor premier to be born in Western Australia.

 With just a one-seat majority, the speaker's vote became the deciding vote and any by-election in a Labor seat had the potential to cause a change in government.
-The government had to be careful that it had a full attendance within the house so that its bills would not be defeated.
+The government had to be careful that it had a full attendance within the house so its bills would not be defeated.
 Additionally, the government did not hold a majority in the Legislative Council, despite receiving 62,000 more votes than the Coalition, due to a pro-rural malapportionment.
 This made it difficult to pass legislation; over the course of the Tonkin government, 21 bills were voted down by the Legislative Council.

 On 12 June 1971, Tonkin married Winifred Joan West, a divorcee, at Wesley Church.
 A Liberal supporter, West was active in the local community, and was appointed a Member of the Order of the British Empire in the 1982 New Year Honours.